BenKuhnhaeuser/GPID/README.md

 ## Pipeline inputs
 **Required arguments:**
 Test sample and reference database:
-`-s` / `--sample`: Directory containing multipe genes for a sample of unknown identity
+`-i`: Directory containing multipe genes for a sample of unknown identity
-`-r` / `--reference`: Directory with corresponding reference databases of each gene for lineage of interest
+`-r`: Directory with corresponding reference databases of each gene for lineage of interest

 Calibration files to set pipeline parameters:
-`-p` / `--performance`: Gene performance (percentage of correctly identified test samples for each gene)
+`-g`: Gene performance of each gene (percentage of correctly identified test samples)
-`-t` / `--thresholds`: Filtering thresholds
+`-t`: Filtering thresholds
-`-c` / `--confidence`: Confidence estimates depending on gene support
+`-c`: Confidence estimates depending on gene support

 **Optional argument:**
-`-g` / `--groups`: User-defined groups of closely related species
+`-s`: User-defined groups of closely related species

 See [Pipeline parameters](https://github.com/BenKuhnhaeuser/GPID/wiki/Pipeline-parameters) for detailed instructions on the requirements for each argument.